kellerkinderDE/deployer-shopware5/README.md

 * `shopware_update_version`: Shopware version you want to update to.
 Will be used to check wether the current installation needs to be updated.
 * `shopware_update_path`: URL to shopware update package you want to update to.
 * `plugins`: An array of plugins that will be installed and updated during deployment.
 Those plugins need to be present in the codebase.
+* `plugin_config`: An array of plugin configuration settings that will be set during deployment.
 * `theme_config`: An array of theme configuration settings that will be set during deployment.
+* `shopware_config`: An array of shopware configuration settings that will be set during deployment.
 * `fcgi_sockets`: An array of fcgi_sockets that will be used to reset the OPCache.

 ## kellerkinder tasks (deploy-shopware.php)